Leigh Griffiths sent home from Celtic camp as police begin online activity probe

 Celtic are also investigating claims that Griffiths sent inappropriate messages to a 15-year-old girl on social media.

 A Police Scotland spokesman said: “We have been made aware of social media content.
-We are making inquiries and assessing for criminality.”
+We are making enquiries and assessing for criminality.”

 Griffiths did not feature in Ange Postecoglou’s first friendly game in charge of the club as Celtic beat Sheffield Wednesday 3-1 in Newport on Wednesday afternoon.